Ericson2314/baccumulation/math/multiplicative-infinitesimals.md

 ```math
 q x = \exp(\ln q x) = \exp(d \ln x)
 ```
-Note how this is the same sort of relationship we had with the multiplicative derivative and integral, something in the form $m = \exp \circ a \circ \exp^{-1}$, where the multiplicative version ($m$) is equal to the conventional additive version ($a$), composed with an $\exp$ after and $\exp^{-1}$ before.
+Note how this is the same sort of relationship we had with the geometric derivative and integral, something in the form $m = \exp \circ a \circ \exp^{-1}$, where the multiplicative version ($m$) is equal to the conventional additive version ($a$), composed with an $\exp$ after and $\exp^{-1}$ before.